Furniture Inspired By Architecture

 The point of departure for Philippe Malouin‘s new Gridlock collection was Brutalist architecture, an imposing style common both to his native Canada and to his adopted home base of London.
 He paired handmade brass scaffolding with rough concrete slabs to create his Luder shelves (and matching Scarpa desk), which probably are as heavy as they look.

-Sylvain Willenz also attempted to glam up an architectural workhorse back in 2009 with his Candy series of chairs and tables, whose legs are made from lowly rebar that’s been coated in high-gloss polyester.
+Sylvain Willenz also attempted to glam up an architectural workhorse with his Candy furniture series, whose legs are made from lowly rebar that’s been coated in high-gloss polyester.

-Finally, there’s the Scaffolding vase by Freshwest, whose 3,500 teeny gold-plated bars and fasteners — fashioned into the shape of a 19th-century Chinese vessel — supports a single bloom by way of a small, freestanding glass container sitting underneath it.
+Finally, there’s Freshwest’s Scaffold vase, whose 3,500 teeny gold-plated bars and fasteners — fashioned into the shape of a 19th-century Chinese vessel — supports a single bloom by way of a small, freestanding glass container sitting underneath it.
 Like many of the designs above, it’s functional, but only slightly so.
 If only architecture could afford to take such liberties.